MicrosoftDocs/azure-devops-docs/docs/boards/sprints/task-board.md

 ### Update Remaining Work

-Updating **Remaining Work**, preferably before the daily Scrum meeting, helps the team stay informed of the progress being made.
+Update **Remaining Work**, preferably before the daily Scrum meeting, which helps the team stay informed of the progress being made.
 It also ensures a smoother burndown chart.

-Each team member can review the tasks they've worked on and estimate the work remaining.
-If they've discovered that it's taking longer than expected to complete, they should increase the **Remaining Work** for the task. **Remaining Work** should always reflect exactly how much work the team member estimates is remaining to complete the task.
+Each team member can review the tasks they worked on and estimate the work remaining.
+If they discover that it's taking longer than expected to complete, they should increase the **Remaining Work** for the task. **Remaining Work** should always reflect exactly how much work the team member estimates is remaining to complete the task.

-::: moniker range=">= azure-devops-2019"
 > [!div class="mx-imgBorder"]
 > ![Screenshot of Taskboard, Update remaining work.](media/taskboard/update-hours.png)
-::: moniker-end

 <a id="close-sprint">  </a>

 ## Close out a sprint and update your Taskboard

-At the end of the sprint, you'll want to complete these final tasks:
+At the end of the sprint, complete these final tasks:
 * Zero out *Remaining Work* of all completed tasks
 * Update the status of all completed backlog items
 * Drag incomplete backlog items and tasks to the next sprint or back to the product backlog.

 Drag an incomplete item to the product backlog or to a future sprint updates the Iteration Path of all unfinished child tasks to correspond to the product-backlog iteration path or future sprint.

 See also [End of sprint activities](end-sprint-activities.md).

 <a id="reduce-task-board-items">  </a>

-## Reduce the number of items on the taskboard
+## Reduce the number of items on the Taskboard

-If you exceed the number of items allowed on your taskboard, you'll receive a message indicating that you need to reduce the number of items.
+If you exceed the number of items allowed on your Taskboard, you receive a message indicating that you need to reduce the number of items.
 The maximum number of items includes work item types included in the Requirement and Task categories.

-You can reduce the number of items on the taskboard by moving them to the backlog or another sprint.
+You can reduce the number of items on the Taskboard by moving them to the backlog or another sprint.
 When you move a parent PBI or user story, all active child tasks (State not equal to Done or Closed) automatically move with the parent item.

-- From the taskboard, drag the PBI or user story from the first column onto the backlog or future sprint.
+- From the Taskboard, drag the PBI or user story from the first column onto the backlog or future sprint.
 All child tasks automatically move with the parent item.
 - From the sprint backlog, multi-select the items to move and then select the context menu for an item.
 Then, select the iteration to move them to.

 ![Screenshot that shows multi-select items from the sprint backlog. ](media/sprint-backlog-multi-select-non-sequential-items.png)

 ::: moniker range="< azure-devops"